 Trish is a past Chair of the Family Law Section of the Colorado Bar Association and the Immediate Past President of the Colorado Chapter of the American Academy of Matrimonial Lawyers.
 She has been honored numerous times as a top attorney in the area of family law by Colorado Super Lawyers, and as one of its Top 100 Lawyers in Colorado and Top 50 Women Lawyers in Colorado.
-Trish has also been named a Best Lawyer in family law by Best Lawyers, a venerable peer-review publication in the legal profession, and she has been recognized by 5280 Magazine as a Top Lawyer in Colorado family law for many years.
+Trish has also been recognized as a Best Lawyer in family law by Best Lawyers, a venerable peer-review publication in the legal profession, and she has been recognized by 5280 Magazine as a Top Lawyer in Colorado family law for many years.
 Trish regularly lectures to attorneys, judges, and other domestic relations professionals on a wide variety of family law topics.
 She was a Co-Coordinating Editor of family law articles for The Colorado Lawyer for twelve years, and she is a contributing editor/author for the The Practitioner’s Guide to Colorado Domestic Relations Law and the Colorado Family Law Section Bench/Bar Book for judges and practitioners.
 Trish is a member of the Family Law Section legislative and education committees, the Colorado Women’s Bar Association public policy committee, and the American Academy of Matrimonial Lawyers’ Continuing Legal Education Committee.
 She is also a member of the Board of the Journal of the American Academy of Matrimonial Lawyers.

 Outside the office, Trish enjoys spending time with her attorney husband, Andres, and their two teenagers, traveling, hiking, New York Times crossword puzzles, art and design, theater, gardening, and cooking.

 - High net worth divorce involving trust interests, business entity valuation, and unique assets;

 - Divorce with separate property claims and asset tracing;